Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Bridging AI and Science: Through the Lens of Link Prediction

 \subsection{Overall Link Prediction Results}

+Table \ref{tab:results-all} presents the models’ performances on the test data, where LLM-based link prediction methods outperform conventional approaches in most settings, highlighting their strong potential for predicting AI4Science research directions.

+Notably, LLM (Cluster) performs better in the Sci$\rightarrow$AI setting (predicting AI solutions for scientific problems), while LLM (Paper) excels in the AI$\rightarrow$Sci setting.
+This contrast suggests two complementary strategies for conducting AI4Science research: (1) Given a scientific problem, broadly exploring AI techniques at a higher level can help identify potential solutions.
+(2) Given an AI method, starting from the method itself and its relevant publications can help determine which scientific problems it could be applied to.

-Table \ref{tab:results-all} presents models' performances on the test data, where conventional link prediction methods show strong results in both Precision and Recall.
-Particularly, while both Katz and node2vec rely on suggesting similar nodes to link, node2vec outperforms Katz, suggesting the underlying mechanism connecting scientific problems and AI methods goes beyond homophily in the local neighborhood and potentially considers the broader structures of the AI4Science network.
+For conventional link prediction methods, while both Katz and node2vec rely on suggesting similar nodes to link to, node2vec outperforms Katz, suggesting the underlying mechanism connecting scientific problems and AI methods goes beyond homophily in the local neighborhood and potentially considers the broader structures of the AI4Science network.
+This finding further highlights the potential utility of the AI4Science bipartite graph.

-Notably, the LLM+RAG approach lags behind conventional link prediction methods, emphasizing the challenge of generative link prediction at the individual paper level.
-A potential explanation is that, unlike node-level link prediction in a bipartite graph, LLMs struggle to obtain a comprehensive global view of the AI4Science landscape, even with the aid of RAG.
-This implies the benefit of considering the global bipartite graph structures and the opportunity to build knowledge graphs in the AI4Science domain to help LLMs better understand the broader context.

-This is further elaborated by the results for LLM+Graph, where the model is provided with global bipartite graph structure.
-LLM+Graph outperforms LLM+RAG, suggesting that LLM benefits from bipartite linked graph information.
-Moreover, LLM+Graph achieves comparable results with Katz index, which implies LLM's ability to understand graph-level features and make informed link predictions.

-Nevertheless, LLM+RAG offers a unique advantage: it can generate detailed ideas in texts for AI4Science applications.
-Table \ref{tab:results-app-end} in the appendix reports evaluation results on text generation metrics, where LLM+RAG demonstrates notable results.